10 Viewpoints on the Golden Gate Bridge

 The observation deck of the Hamon Education Tower at de Young Museum also offers dramatic views of the Golden Gate Bridge.
 It also has spectacular views of the city and the Pacific Ocean.
 Visiting the viewing deck, which is open daily until 16.30, is free and open to the public.

-Distance to the Golden Gate Bridge: 4,7 km
+Distance to Golden Gate Bridge: 4,7 km.

 © San Francisco Travel